Song-Lin-git/DeclarativeQt/README.md

 #### ***1.2 Tree-Like Indented Code Style***

-Like other mainstream declarative UI frameworks, *Declarative-Qt* allows developers to visually understand the structure of the UI component tree directly from the UI code, including the hierarchical relationships and relative positioning of components.
+Like other mainstream declarative UI frameworks, *Declarative-Qt* makes it easy to visualize the component tree directly from the UI code, including the hierarchical relationships and relative positioning of components.
-Also, developers can conveniently adjust the UI layout by changing the positions of components in the code, without worrying about their exact coordinates.
+The layout can be conveniently adjusted by changing the positions of components in the code, without worrying about their exact coordinates.

 #### ***1.3 Chainable Style-Modifier***